potassco/clorm/docs/clorm/integration.rst

 provide a mechanism to extract ClORM facts from the model.
 The added and modified functions are:

-* ``facts(self, factbase, atoms=False, terms=False, shown=False)``.
-This
+* ``facts(self, factbase, atoms=False, terms=False, shown=False,
-  function requires a ``FactBase`` sub-class to be specified as the first argument, as well as allowing for the same options as the ``Model.symbols()`` function.
+  raise_on_empty=True)``.
+This function requires a ``FactBase`` sub-class to be specified as the first argument, as well as allowing for the ``atoms``, ``terms``, and ``shown`` options from the ``Model.symbols()`` function.
 It creates a fact base object from the passed class and populates it with the selected symbols that are able to unify with the class.

+  The ``raise_on_empty`` parameters that a ``ValueError`` will be raised if the resulting factbase is empty.
+This can happen for two reasons: there were no selected elements in the model or there were elements from the model but none of them was able to unify with the factbase.
+While these can be legimate expectations for some applications, however in many cases this would indicate a problem; either in the ASP program or in the declaration of the predicates to unify against.

 * ``contains(self,fact)``.
 Extends ``clingo.Model.contains`` to allow for a
   clorm facts as well as a clingo symbols.